umass-cs-230/230-lab-cache/README.md

 the hexadecimal representation of the memory address accessed, and the column `size` is the number of bytes accessed by the operation.

-Use the Memcheck and Lackey tools on `debug_calc.c`, in the same as described above (and demonstrated by the instructor), and answer the associated questions on Gradescope.
+Use the Memcheck and Lackey tools on `debug_calc.c`, in the same way as described above (and demonstrated by the instructor), and answer the associated questions on Gradescope.